1,000+ Opportunities

 In addition to direct funding, communities participating in ETIPP can expect substantial in-kind support from partnering national labs in the form of energy analysis, planning, and, where appropriate, support for leading-edge technology solutions.
 ETIPP regional partners also provide general program guidance and education.

-Based on current listing details, eligibility includes: Remote Alaska communities (including tribal), via technical assistance Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Remote Alaska communities (including tribal), via technical assistance.
+Confirm the full requirements in the official notice before applying.